American University: Sine Institute

 On September 24, 2018, AU President Sylvia M. Burwell announced the Sine Institute of Policy and Politics.
-Taking advantage of AU's location in the nation's capital, the institute will bring together scholars, journalists, and experts from the public, private, and nonprofit sectors to find common ground and bipartisan policy solutions to the nation's problems.
+Taking advantage of AU's location in the nation's capital, the institute aims to bring together scholars, journalists, and experts from the public, private, and nonprofit sectors to find common ground and bipartisan policy solutions to the nation's problems.
 The Sine Institute launched with a conversation between Burwell and Republican Senator Bob Corker of Tennessee.
-Amy K. Dacey is the first and current executive director of the Sine Institute.

 Library system

 The Jack I. and Dorothy G. Bender Library and Learning Resources Center is the main library facility for the campus.
-A branch Music Library is located in the Katzen Art Center.
-The Pence Law Library, part of AU's Washington College of Law, operates separately from the main library system.
 The University Library is part of the Washington Research Library Consortium (WRLC), which includes seven other libraries.
 The WRLC operates a consortium loan service between member institutions and has a shared collections site in Upper Marlboro, Maryland.

-The Bender Library provides various individual and group study spaces.
-It includes a Curriculum Materials Center, a New Media Center, Graduate Research Center, and classrooms.
-About 160 public computer workstations are available throughout the Bender building.
-Researchers also may borrow laptops, chargers, tablets, and other electronic devices.
-In October 2012, the library acquired a large poster printer which researchers may use for presentations and other academic purposes.

 The Library's Archives and Special Collections houses unique and rare materials and information on the institution's history.
 The University Archives is the repository for papers and other documents, including sound recordings and photographs, spanning more than a century of the university's history.
 Special Collections houses rare materials.
-Among the more important holdings are the Artemas Martin collection of mathematical texts, the Charles Nelson Spinks collection of artistic and historical works of Japan, the Irwin M. Heine collection of literary works, and Christopher Johnson collection of William Faulkner books.
-Playbills form a significant set of the collections, with the James Carroll and Iris Lipkowitz collections most notable among them.
-Other significant collections include the Barlett & Steele Archive, the John R. Hickman Collection, the Friends of Colombia Archives, the Records of the National Peace Corps Association, the Records of the National Commission on the Public Service, the Sally L. Smith Papers, and the Records of Women Strike for Peace.